 Because of the added incentives with participating cover, it’s generally less expensive to go with the non-participating option.

-Term-to-100 life coverage gives you the best of both permanent and term insurance worlds.
+Term-to-100 life coverage gives you the best of both permanent and term life insurance worlds.
 With affordable premium costs and lifelong coverage, it’s an ultra-popular choice.